zaforf/isp/_pages/nnfromscratch.md

         model.append([w,b])
     return model
 ```
 This function initializes the model.
-The architecture needs to be at least three layers because otherwise the backpropagation function doesn't work, since it's a bit janky.
+The architecture needs to be at least three layers because otherwise the backpropagation function doesn't work since it's a bit janky.
 It initializes the random values in the range [-1.0, 1.0) (`np.random.random` returns random floats in the interval [0.0, 1.0)) and with the correct dimensions to support forward and backward propagation.

 ---
 ```python